Elements of Computing

-How to earn the certificate (2 options):
+How to earn the certificate (two options):

 - Students who complete an approved sequence of 12 semester hours of Elements courses will earn a certificate from the Department of Computer Sciences.
 C S 303E is required for students to earn the 12hr certificate.

 - Students who complete an approved sequence of 18 semester hours of Elements course will earn a certificate from The University of Texas and have it recognized on their official transcripts.
 C S 303E is required to earn the 18hr certificate.
-C S 313E will be required in the 16 - 18 catalog, and it is strongly recommended students take it in order to meet pre-reqs for upper division C S Elements courses.
+C S 313E will be required in the 16 - 18 catalog, and currently it is strongly recommended students take it in order to meet pre-reqs for upper division C S Elements courses.

-- 2 Core Course
+- Two Core Course